-Certification to teach Spanish or French (K-12) requires a Spanish or French language.
+Certification to teach Spanish or French (K-12) requires a Spanish or French major.
 See Languages in this catalog.
 Consult with the head of the language department.

-Required Courses: ANTH 101 Introduction to Cultural Anthropology OR CSC 150 Problem Solving with Computers 3 EDU 417 Multicultural Education 3 EDU 200 Social and Philosophical Foundations of Modern Education 3 EDU 201 Introduction to Special Education 3 EDU 250 Field Experience 3 EDU 403 Reading in the Content Area 3 LAN 350 The Teaching of Modern Languages and ESL 3 PSY 205 Child Psychology and Adolescent Psychology OR PSY 206 PSY 207 Human Growth and Development 6,3 PSY 211 Psychology of Education 3 Subtotal Credit Hours: 27 or 30
+Required Courses:

+ANTH 101 Introduction to Cultural

+Anthropology or

+EDU 417 Multicultural Education 3

+EDU 200 Social and Philosophical

+Foundations of Modern Education 3

+EDU 201 Introduction to Special Education 3

+EDU 250 Field Experience 3

+EDU 403 Reading in the Content Area 3

+LAN 350 The Teaching of Modern

+Languages and ESL 3

+PSY 205 Child Psychology and

+PSY 206 Adolescent Psychology or

+PSY 207 Human Growth and Development 6,3

+PSY 211 Psychology of Education 3

+Subtotal Credit Hours: 24-27